-Credit card debt is one of the most common ways people get into financial difficulty, and it comes with one of the highest interest rates.
-Often, people come to rely on their credit cards during a tough financial time, or a financial emergency and then find themselves making only minimum payments while interest charges add up.
-Sometimes, people even find themselves missing payments altogether.
+Credit card debt is one of the most common reasons people get into financial difficulty, and it comes with one of the highest interest rates.
+Often, people come to rely on their credit cards during a tough financial time or an emergency, and then find themselves making only minimum payments while interest charges add up.
+Sometimes, people end up missing payments altogether.

 If you do miss minimum credit card payments, here’s what typically happens:

 - If you miss one payment but have a good borrowing history, your creditors may simply send you a polite reminder letter